tycho-bear/voronoi-art-generator/index.md

 ## How do I use this?

 Simply click on the diagram to add points to it!
+To toggle point visibility, use the "Show points" checkbox.